 As discussed in Section~\ref{sec:approach_worm}, we take into account the polymorphic worms generated by employing the XOR, the Shikata Ga Nai, and the ADMMutate encoders.
 Besides that, in our view, each worm is a string of bytes and depending on no protocol or server information, in line with the content-based approach taken in~\cite{li2006hamsa}.
 In this regard, we generate variants of the OS X x64 Shell Bind TCP payload~\cite{metasploit_tcp_payload}, with the different number of encoding iterations: without encoding, one iteration, etc. Worms mutants are then saved as a text file.
 Before feeding the text files into the LSTM, some preprocessing is needed to change the text into an understandable format for the RNN.
 Preprocessing here refers to the process of converting a text to the vectors of numbers to be understandable for the neural network.
 There are several ways to convert a text to a vector, e.g., using word to vector algorithms or decoding the text into the Unicode system.
 Selecting the appropriate model depends on the context of the data.
 For instance, using a word to vector models is more beneficial, when there exists a text written in a natural language.
 Here in the preprocessing step, we use the UTF-8 encoder for the purpose of converting a text to a vector.

-For each worm as an input to the LSTM, the network is configured individually based on the number of the characters composing the worm.
-For instance, when a worm file contains 100 characters, the number of nodes in each hidden layer is set to 100.
+\newversion{Table~\ref{tab:rnn_config} presents more details about the configuration of the LSTMs used in our experiments.
+For each input given to the LSTM (e.g., a worm), the network is configured individually based on the number of characters composing the worm. } For instance, when a worm file contains 100 characters, the number of nodes in each hidden layer is set to 100.
 Moreover, we feed each and every worm only once.
-Table~\ref{tab:rnn_config} presents more details about the configuration of the LSTMs used in our experiments.

 \textbf{Generating Signatures of Bro}